twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/instances/details/console.md

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_a8dc2923f95519849ab536fc51f9a3e7.png)

-After the account is created, if there is no need for connecting to the Internet, you can detach the public IP to reduce the cost of resources.
+After the account is created, you can detach the public IP to reduce the cost of resources if there is no need to connect to the Internet.
 :::

 :::caution